 Innovation and trends in point of sale

-Globally, we are at the beginning of a journey which is leading to an expansion of touchscreen device acceptance.
-This increase in adoption is currently being led mainly by merchants new to payments, but is expected to eventually replace today’s point of sale (POS) and pinpad infrastructure.
+Globally, we are at the beginning of a journey that is leading to an expansion of touchscreen device acceptance.
+This increase in adoption is currently being led mainly by merchants new to payments but is expected to eventually replace today’s point of sale (POS) and pin pad infrastructure.

 The way we currently think of payment devices is fundamentally changing, as the market shifts to enable any devices to accept payments.
 Sam Shawki, CEO of mobile security start-up MagicCube, explained how its technology can turn any touchscreen into a payment device, while Risto Savolainen, CEO of payments software company iAxept, told how its app on android devices allows a contactless card to be used by turning the consumer’s phone into an acceptance device for card-not-present transactions.